AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     Assert(!string.IsNullOrWhiteSpace(input.Value), "Invalid name.");

 When writing a smart contract, it is often useful and recommended to validate the input.
 AElf smart contracts can utilize the ``Assert`` method defined in the base smart contract class to implement this pattern.
-For example, in the following method, validation checks if the input string is null or consists only of white spaces.
+For example, in the above method, validation checks if the input string is null or consists only of white spaces.
 If this condition evaluates to false, the transaction execution will be terminated.